ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-critical-alert/readme.md

 <ontario-critical-alert content="This is the content for the critical alert" />
 ```

-This is another example of a critical alert.
-This example passes in HTML content as the child of the critical alert rather than through the `content` property.
+Alternatively, HTML content can be supplied as the child of the critical alert rather than through the `content` property.
 Note that no paragraph tag is passed as the first child of the HTML content, as it is already included in the components render method.

 ```html
 <ontario-critical-alert>